ivadomed/ivadomed/docs/source/configuration_file.md

 ### object_detection_params (Optional)
 - `object_detection_path`: String.
 Path to object detection model.
 The model's prediction will be used to generate bounding boxes.
 - `safety_factor`: List.
 List of length 3 containing the factors to multiply each dimension of the bounding box.
+Ex: If the original bounding box has a size of 10x20x30 with a safety factor of [1.5, 1.5, 1.5], the final dimensions of the bounding box will be 15x30x45 with an unchanged center.

 ## Transformations